QuodCertamine/FamilyPet/README.md

 Instructions
 ============
-These instructions are broken up into multiple sections in order to talk about the hardware build for the Box, The Gimbal, and necessary turrent motifications.
+These instructions are broken up into multiple sections in order to talk about the hardware build for the Box, The Gimbal, and necessary turret motifications.

 Necessary Hardware
 ============